Jbleezy/BO1-Reimagined/README.md

 * Add left and right empty idle, drop, raise, sprint, and dive anims for dual wields weapons (engine currently uses only main weapon anims for these)

 ### Maybe
-* Ascension: obtain Double Tap by getting perk bottle with all other perks already?
-* Remove switching weapons check from perks, knives, and pack-a-punch?
 * Shangri-La: should mud pit sidequest step need the radio to be activated to work?
 No
 * Moon: should teleporter gate start going down before power is on?
 No
-* Should there be a zombie spawn delay?
-* Should NML have insta kill rounds?
-No
 * If you have 4 perks or more, still allow players to buy perks but bought perk will replace oldest perk?
 * Should special rounds always be 5 rounds apart?
-* Health bar for player's health?
-* Make wallbuy hintstrings show only buy weapon, buy ammo, or buy upgraded ammo?
-* Add C4?

 ### Testing
 * Moon sidequest dialog in coop without Richtofen